 How to Add an SVG Logo to Logo/Title Section of Your Squarespace Website

 Hover over the page title you want to add the SVG to and click edit.
-Add a transparent logo that is the same size as your .png or .jpg logo file.
+Add a transparent PNG that is the same size as your .png or .jpg logo file.

 Insert the following code:

 The class or ID you are using as a selector will vary based on the template you are using.
-For this example we used the Ready template.
+For this example we used the Brine template and the class is Header-branding-logo.
 You can find the name of your logo’s class or ID by right-clicking on the logo in your template and selecting Inspect Element.